Paul is a retired American expat living in Thailand. Besides being an English teacher and translator, Paul likes

 Proud to be a U.S. American

 Throughout my whole life, I have always felt proud to be an American citizen.
-I felt a sense of pride while serving in the U.S. Navy, and even more pride in my accomplishments during a career with the federal government.
+I felt a sense of pride while serving in the U.S. Navy and even more pride in my accomplishments during a federal government career.
 There have been five defining moments in my life that have made me extremely proud to be an American.
-The events around these moments have demonstrated the true characteristics of the fabric of my country: hard work, sacrifice, and perseverance.
+The events around these moments have demonstrated the true characteristics of my country's fabric: hard work, sacrifice, and perseverance.

 Five Proud American Moments

-There have been many national and international events during my life which have made me feel proud to be an American.
+There have been many national and international events during my life that have made me feel proud to be an American.
 The following five events, however, are the most significant:

 1. VJ Day on August 15, 1945

-Although I was only a year old when World War II ended, I heard a lot about the war from my late mother when I got older.
+Although I was only a year old when World War II ended, I heard a lot about my late mother's war when I got older.
 Mom worked in a defense plant during the war, and one day she happened to show me a diary she kept during the war.
 I can still remember her entry for VJ Day: "Today the war ended.
 Paulie, you will never know what we all had to sacrifice and endure."
-For almost four years, America, as a member of the Allies, was locked in a vicious struggle with the Axis nations of Japan, Italy, and Germany.
+For almost four years, as a member of the Allies, America was locked in a vicious struggle with the Axis nations of Japan, Italy, and Germany.
 Without hard work, sacrifice, and perseverance there would have been no victory.